opengisch/QField-docs/documentation/reference/expression_variables.en.md

 ## QFieldCloud

-For QFieldCloud users, two expression variables can be used in forms or default values:
+For QFieldCloud users, three expression variables can be used in forms or default values:

 - `@cloud_username` - Returns the name of the currently logged-in QFieldCloud user.
 - `@cloud_useremail` - Returns the email address of the currently logged-in QFieldCloud user.
+- `@cloud_team` - Returns the name of the Team to which the user belongs within the organization.

 ## Positioning and GNSS Variables